 The PC Engine is the first games console from NEC, and was a collaboration with the software company Hudsonsoft.
-They provided the medium called Hu Cards, and were responsible for much of the systems software output, well known characters such as PC Kid and Bomberman made their first appearance on the machine.
+They provided the medium called Hu Cards, and were responsible for much of the systems software output.
+Well known characters such as PC Kid and Bomberman made several appearances on the machine.

 NEC provided the hardware and it is known for it's tiny size, but powerful performance.
 It was an 8 bit machine, but with a 16 bit bus and graphics chips.
 This meant it was a very good platform for shoot 'em up games, as it was able to move around many sprites at once.

 It was named PC Engine, as this first unit was supposed to be the core of a much expandable system.
 The only part of this to see the light of day was the CD-ROM, released in 1989, this was to lead to the system producing cinematic games long before the likes of the Mega CD.

-The CD-Rom unit ran off special Hu cards, called system cards, and several were produced, version 1.0 and 2 added more memory, 2.1 removed several software glitches, but the real revelation was version 3.0, or the Super CD card, this not only added more memory, it also allowed more colours, and effects such as scaling and rotation.
+The CD-Rom unit ran off special Hu cards called system cards, and several were produced.
+Version 1.0 and 2 added more memory, 2.1 removed several software glitches, but the real revelation was version 3.0, or the Super CD card, this not only added more memory, but also allowed more colours, and effects such as scaling and rotation.